 Every five years, Frederick County updates the Hazard Mitigation Plan.
-The Frederick County Division of Emergency Management is currently leading a plan update for 2021.

 Hazard mitigation is any sustained action taken to reduce or eliminate long-term risk to life and property from hazards, such as flooding, winter storms, or dam failures.
 Disasters can cause loss of life, damage to buildings and infrastructure, as well as have long-lasting impacts on a community’s economic, social, and environmental well-being.
 To help prevent this, mitigation actions are taken, such as public education and outreach programs, elevating buildings above potential floodwaters, or strengthening building codes to make sure new buildings can withstand hurricane-force winds.

 Hazard mitigation encourages building in a way that prevents the damage from occurring in the first place.
 Proactive mitigation planning is an important component of overall development planning.